 7. Avoid sandwich feedback

 Many leaders share sandwich feedback – a positive employee attribute or success followed by negative feedback that needs attention and closing with another positive.
-The high-performing cultures Coyle visited when researching the book separated these discussions.
+The high-performing cultures Daniel Coyle visited when researching for The Culture Code separated these discussions.
 Negative feedback was handled by dialogue, after first asking if the employee wanted feedback.
 Positive feedback was given in bursts of recognition and praise.

 8. Be vulnerable with your team